lyudmilalala/k8s_learn/chapter_6_log_monitor/loki/README.md

 Then we create a customized configuration file `loki3-values.yaml`.
 The modifications are mainly:

+- set `deploymentMode` to `SingleBinary`, set the corresponding `singleBinary.replicas` to 1, and other modes' `replicas` to 0.
-- set `auth_enabled` to `false`, to make it easier to be connected with our Grafana at this time
+- set `auth_enabled` to `false`, to make it easier to be connected with our Grafana at this time.
-- point the storage to `filesystem`, this will let loki store its data to the filesystem in the container, neither memory nor a remote s3 server
+- point the storage to `filesystem`, this will let loki store its data to the filesystem in the container, neither memory nor a remote s3 server.
+Also currently we set the `singleBinary.persistence.enabled` to false to simplify the demo.
-- expose the loki service on a node port `30102`
+- expose the loki service on a node port `30102`.

 Install Loki to the K8s cluster with the configuration file `loki3-values.yaml`.